 Kurt Vonnegut is a writer that’s been on my radar for a long time but I’ve never gotten round to reading any of his books.
 After hearing phenomenal things about his cult classics like Slaughterhouse 5, I decided to give one of his books a go.
 The one I picked was Cat’s Cradle, which is a dark yet humorous tale of Jonah who curiously pursues the scientist who developed the atomic bomb, Felix Hoenikker.
 The book covers the topics of science, religion, humanity, and the impending apocalypse.
 It’s also meant to make you care more about the human race, whilst simultaneously making you question it, which is my kind of book.

 The Fault In Our Stars – by John Green

 Yes, I’m fully aware that this book is essentially teen fiction, and yes I’m aware that the ending has been somewhat ruined for me as everyone and his mother’s dog’s cousin has seen the film.
-But I won’t let that deter me from reading it, because at least it’s not Twilight.
+But I didn’t let that deter me from reading it, because at least it’s not Twilight.
 Everything I’ve heard about John Green‘s suspected last ever novel is that it is magical and wonderful and thought-provoking and horribly, horribly depressing.
-But weirdly, I rather enjoy sad books so I feel like this will be a great fit for me.
-There’s only one way to find out – turn to the first page and get ready to spend the next week crying all over everything.
+But weirdly, I rather enjoy sad books so this was a great fit for me.
+But be prepared to turn the first page, get consumed by the heart-wrenching story line, and then spend the next week crying all over everything.
 It’s about to get real weepy.